ogmacorp/AOgmaNeo/TuningGuide.md

 ### IOParams

-- decoder: Decoder parameters
+- decoder: (DecoderParams) Decoder parameters

-- actor: Actor parameters
+- actor: (ActorParams) Actor parameters

 - importance: Importance scaling of this IO layer's input.
 Affects encoding, defaults to 1.
 Can be used to tweak the relative influences of the inputs, which can accelerate learning if properly adjusted.

 ### LayerParams

-- decoder: Decoder parameters
+- decoder: (DecoderParams) Decoder parameters

-- encoder: Encoder parameters
+- encoder: (EncoderParams) Encoder parameters

 ### DecoderParams